The application graph editor

 Auto-lifecycle events

 Because the timer components are lifecycle components, they only count down the time when they are active.
 By default, the "Load" or "Transition" events start the lifecycle component in an unconfigured state.
-The "auto-configure" and "auto-activate" toggle switches on the component can be used to enable or disable auto lifecycle events.
+The "auto-configure" and "auto-activate" toggle switches can be used to enable or disable auto-lifecycle events.

 When both toggle switches are enabled, the YAML code will show the corresponding events for the componnts: